Skip to content

 How long is the program, and why?

-Short-term programs (30, 60, even 90 days) can stabilize someone in crisis.
+Short-term programs, thirty days, sixty, even ninety, can stabilize someone in crisis.
 But stabilization isn't transformation.
-Addiction rewires the brain, and more importantly, it rewires habits, relationships, and identity.
+Addiction digs into habits, relationships, and identity.
 That kind of rebuilding doesn't happen in a month.

-Most faith-based residential programs worth considering run 9 to 12 months.
+Most faith-based residential programs worth considering run nine to twelve months.
 That's not an arbitrary number.
-It takes time to detox, time to rebuild physical health, time to address the spiritual void that addiction filled, and time to develop the daily rhythms that sustain sobriety long after the program ends.
+It takes time to detox, time to rebuild physical health, time to deal with the wreckage underneath the addiction, and time to develop the daily rhythms that hold someone up long after the program ends.

-When a program promises quick results, ask yourself: quick results at what?
+When a program promises quick results, ask yourself what they mean by quick.

 What does a typical day look like?